Warning to Shareholders

 These operations are commonly known as ‘boiler rooms'.
 The ‘brokers' (callers) can be very persistent and extremely persuasive.
 They often have websites to support their activities, their advice and the companies they purport to represent.
 A 2006 survey by the Financial Services Authority (FSA) reported that the average amount lost by an investor is around £20,000.

 It is not just the novice investor that has been duped in this way, many of the victims have been successfully investing for several years.
 Shareholders are cautioned to be very wary of any unsolicited advice, offers to buy shares at a discount, sell your shares at a premium or offers of free company reports.

 The callers obtain your details from the Company Share Register.
 This is a publicly available document, so it is relatively easy for someone to access your name and address.
 They then look to other sources of information, such as the various directory enquiry services to obtain your phone number.

 If you are contacted:

-- If you receive telephone calls, emails, letters purporting to be from M&S or from companies endorsed by M&S and you are unsure if they are legitimate, please contact our shareholder helpline for clarification (0345 609 0810);
+- If you receive telephone calls, emails or letters purporting to be from M&S or from companies endorsed by M&S and you are unsure if they are legitimate, please contact our shareholder helpline for clarification (0345 609 0810);

-- Report the matter to the Financial Services Authority
+- Report the matter to the Financial Conduct Authority.

 Details of any share dealing facilities that the company endorses will be included in company mailings.